Pyprohly/reddit-api-doc-notes/docs/api-reference/user.rst

    :header: "Status Code","Description"
    :escape: \

+   "400","The requested URL length is too long (over 6544 characters)."
    "404","None of the IDs matched any user."
-   "414","The requested URL length is too long (over 7219 characters)."
+   "414","The requested URL length is way too long (over 8216 characters)."

 Report